SWIFTSIM/SWIFT/doc/RTD/source/SubgridModels/EAGLE/index.rst

 (see equation 4 in the original paper).
 As the particles do not carry the mass fraction of `S` and `Ca`, we compute the contribution to the cooling rate of these elements from the abundance of `Si`.
-More specifically, we assume that their abundance relative to the table's solar abundance pattern is the same as the relative abundance of `Si`.
+More specifically, we assume that their abundance by mass relative to the table's solar abundance pattern is the same as the relative abundance of `Si` (i.e. :math:`[Ca/Si] = 0` and :math:`[S/Si] = 0`).
 Users can optionally modify the ratios used for `S` and `Ca`.

 Above the redshift of Hydrogen re-ionization we use the extra table containing net cooling rates for gas exposed to the CMB and a UV + X-ray background at redshift nine truncated above 1 Rydberg.
-At the redshift or re-ionization, we additionally inject a fixed user-defined amount of energy per unit mass.
+At the redshift or re-ionization, we additionally inject a fixed user-defined amount of energy per unit mass to all the gas particles.

 In addition to the tables we inject extra energy from Helium re-ionization using a Gaussian model with a user-defined redshift for the centre, width and total amount of energy injected per unit mass.

+For non-cosmological run, we use the :math:`z = 0` table and the interpolation along the redshift dimension then becomes a trivial operation.

 The cooling itself is performed using an implicit scheme (see the theory documents) which for small values of the cooling rates is solved explicitly.
 For